 The overall management plan for the state of Oregon is to create opportunities to go hunting.
 They have very few units—three to be specific—that are standouts for older age class bulls.
 Outside of these three units, there are ample places to hunt either OTC or with a few points.
 Using Filtering 2.0, you can narrow down exactly the type of hunt you are after.
 By considering things like success rates, trophy potential and draw odds ,it won’t take long to locate a hunt that fits your individual goals.
 Remember that Oregon is a preference point state so if you are looking to hunt one of the three top units, plan on this taking well into two decades of applying outside of blind luck.
 Remember once you have filtered to the selections that fit your goals click into the unit profile and dive a little deeper to see what you are up against in each of the different units.

 Top hit list units to consider for 320" or better Rocky Mountain elk on general hunts

 Bull:cow ratios and why they're important

-Studying the bull:cow ratios in each of the different units has never been easier thanks to Filtering 2.0.
+Studying the bull:cow ratios in each of the different units has never been easier than using Filtering 2.0.
 Simply filter this selection and you will have the top units in the state listed from the best to the worst immediately.
-This statistic, when comparing to the overall population of elk in the unit, can really fast track you into a quality hunt.
+This statistic when comparing to overall population of elk in the unit can really fasttrack you into a quality hunt.
 If the unit you are gearing up for has a low bull to cow ratio expect a more difficult hunt.
-Whether you are chasing bugling bulls in the rut and it seems like every bull has a harem of cows or you are hunting in the late season and it feels like you are might as well be hunting unicorns, studying the bull to cow ratios can help you avoid these very frustrating units and improve the probability that when you do find elk there will, in fact, be a bull somewhere close.
+Whether you are chasing bugling bulls in the rut and it seems like every bull has a harem of cows or you are hunting in the late season and it feels like you are might as well be hunting unicorns, studying the bull to cow ratios can help you avoid these very frustrating units and improve the probability that when you do find elk there will in fact be a bull somewhere close.